 Moreover, bitcoin has become a popular and proven means of circumventing the capital controls imposed by the authorities.
 If you want to move money out of China, there are various options – and bitcoin is one of them.
-No wonder it has seen increased demand as wealthy Chinese seek to store value in assets and currencies other than Yuan.
+No wonder it has seen increased demand as wealthy Chinese seek to store value in assets and foreign currencies.

 Bitcoin offers something here for the scared Chinese middle classes.
 In fact, any form of uncertainty increasingly favors bitcoin as a ‘safe haven’ asset, either as a means of moving money across borders, or as a means of protecting it from bail-ins and erosion by inflation.

 The currency bloc is running to stay still.
 The rise of right-wing and populist parties across Europe indicates that dissatisfaction with the political-economic status quo has now reached a tipping point.
 Anti-establishment candidates are achieving what was once thought impossible.
 The French presidential election in May will be a further bellwether of popular sentiment.

 In Italy, which recently saw the resignation of Prime Minister Renzi after the referendum on constitutional reform went against him, there is continuing uncertainty about the country’s oldest and most dysfunctional bank, Monte dei Paschi.

 Even Germany, a bastion of fiscal credibility, has its problems in the form of Deutsche Bank.
 Its issues with US regulators may be nearing a close, but the underlying picture is still not pretty for the over-leveraged bank’s finances.
 Throw in the messy Brexit negotiations and what becomes crystal clear is that nothing is crystal clear.

 Bitcoin’s Role and Limitations

 It has, perhaps rather inaccurately, gained a reputation as a ‘safe haven’ asset.
 It is true that bitcoin’s price tends to correlate negatively with conventional assets, and economic shocks in the wider world tend to give it a boost.

 But it has not, in the past, proven a good store of value due to its signature volatility.
-That volatility, whilst still marked, has attenuated over the past three years as awareness of bitcoin and blockchain grows, and new exchanges open.
+That volatility, whilst still marked, has attenuated over the past three years as awareness of bitcoin and blockchain grows and new exchanges open.
 There is regulation, institutional interest, even an ETF on the way.

 This, of course, makes bitcoin more lucrative for miners and actually contributes to its rising value.

 In some ways, it doesn’t matter whether bitcoin’s capacity is raised by a factor of two or ten or even a hundred.
-It is still not enough to support a role as a popular transactional currency – the amount of money moving around the world is simply too great for that.
+It is still not enough to support a role as a popular transactional currency; the amount of money moving around the world is simply too great for that.
 One way or another, bitcoin’s current role appears to be as a haven for value.

 Blockchain and Transactional Currencies

-Bitcoin is becoming a store of value and a currency of settlement between these, since all of them trade against bitcoin (and often other currencies).
-But the job of actually interacting with different marketplaces appears to be moving in the direction of not one but many different blockchain tokens.
+Bitcoin is becoming a store of value and a currency of settlement since they all trade against bitcoin.
+But the job of actually interacting with different marketplaces appears to be moving.
+It’s moving in the direction of not one but many different blockchain tokens.

 This is only reasonable, with the benefit of hindsight.
 No one protocol would support the weight of so many transactions, and it makes sense to specialize.
 Austrian economist Friedrich Hayek foresaw something similar, a marketplace of competing currencies rather than state-backed money.

-We’re too early in the history of blockchain to know who the winners are, but we are now well into the early stages of that primordial soup of monetary competition.
+We’re too early in the history of blockchain to know who the winners are.
+However, we are now well into the early stages of that primordial soup of monetary competition.
 Businesses are launching and marketing new cryptocurrencies, and gaining traction in their chosen niches.

 Those like Dogecoin that foster a culture of tipping and fun are naturally suited to social media users.
-Crypto-coins are being created to act as local currencies for specific geographic areas, in the same way that the Bristol Pound or Berkshares operate.
-There are currencies that target the recruitment sector or operate on the principle of timebanking.
+Crypto-coins are being created to act as local currencies for specific geographic areas; in the same way, it’s how the Bristol Pound or Berkshares operate.
+Some currencies target the recruitment sector or operate on the principle of time banking.

-Every gold rush has its shovel sellers – those who see business regardless of the success or failure of each individual initiative – and it’s a fair bet that software platforms that allow users to create and launch their own custom digital tokens will do well out of it.
+Every gold rush has shovel sellers – those who see business regardless of the success or failure of individual initiative.
+It’s a fair bet that software platforms that allow users to create custom digital tokens will do well.